postman-open-technologies/gsoc-2023/README.md

 - [#8](https://github.com/postman-open-technologies/gsoc-2023/issues/8): **GitHub OpenAPI Search**
 - [#1](https://github.com/postman-open-technologies/gsoc-2023/issues/1): **Interactive mind map for the collection format**
 - [#10](https://github.com/postman-open-technologies/gsoc-2023/issues/10): **$ref Resolver for OpenAPI documents**
+- there will be a few more additions from the JSON Schema and the AsyncAPI projects in the coming days.

 > **Note**: Find our projects from GSoC'21 [here](https://blog.postman.com/postman-projects-google-summer-of-code-2021/).